-Advantages of SERS nanotags over existing labeling approaches include i) multi-color detection: the tremendous spectral multiplexing capacity for parallel detection/localization is due to the narrow full width at half maximum (FWHM) of vibrational Raman bands compared to the broad emission profiles of molecular fluorophores (Figure 18); ii) quantification: the SERS signal is proportional to the number of SERS nanotags; iii) no or minimal photo-bleaching, i.e. high photo-stability of the SERS signal in repeated and/or long-term measurements; iv) single laser wavelength excitation: all SERS spectra of a set of spectrally distinct SERS nanotags can be excited by using a single laser excitation; v) suppression of autofluorescence in biological/biomedical applications: the use of SERS nanotags with plasmon resonances in the red to NIR elegantly circumnavigates the excitation of unwanted and interfering autofluorescence; NIR excitation is also required for biomedical applications in vivo. ^{325-328}
+SERS signal is proportional to the number of SERS nanotags; (iii) no or minimal photobleaching, that is, high photostability of the SERS signal in repeated and/or long-term measurements; (iv) single laser wavelength excitation: all SERS spectra of a set of spectrally distinct SERS nanotags can be excited by using a single laser excitation; (v) suppression of autofluorescence in biological/biomedical applications: the use of SERS nanotags with plasmon resonances in the red to NIR elegantly circumnavigates the excitation of unwanted and interfering autofluorescence; NIR excitation is also required for biomedical applications in vivo.
+324-327

-A disadvantage of SERS nanotags is their large size and weight compared with molecular fluorophores, but also with quantum dots.329 For many bioanalytical applications such as assays (e.g., in microfluidics or lateral-flow assays on membranes), where typically no restrictive spatial constraints are relevant, this steric aspect is typically not a problem.
-However, the size of SERS nanotags-typically several tens of nm-becomes relevant when confocal high-spatial resolution microscopy on single biological cells is performed.330 Finally, SERS nanotags are colloids and sample purity is an issue that is often overlooked.
-Obtaining purified colloids is more challenging compared with conventional fluorescent dyes, for which established separation techniques from analytical chemistry have been known for decades.331
+A disadvantage of SERS nanotags is their large size and weight compared with molecular fluorophores but also with quantum dots.
+For many bioanalytical applications such as assays (e.g., in microfluidics or lateral-flow assays on membranes), where typically no restrictive spatial constraints are relevant, this steric aspect is typically not a problem.
+However, the size of SERS nanotags-typically several tens of nanometers-becomes relevant when confocal high-spatial resolution microscopy on single biological cells is performed.
+Pinally, SERS nanotags are colloids, and sample purity is an issue that is often overlooked.
+Obtaining purified colloids is more challenging compared with conventional fluorescent dyes, for which established separation techniques from analytical chemistry have been known for decades.